colinligertwood/notebook/fruit-cake.md

 Prepare the dried fruit by chopping it up into small raisin sized pieces and soak for a long time in Amaro, Bourbon, or Brandy.

-Prepare your bundt pan by greasing liberally with margarine and coating in granulated sugar, and heat your oven to 325f.
+Prepare your bundt pan by greasing liberally with margarine and coating in granulated sugar.

+Heat your oven to 325f.

 In a stand mixer, cream together the margarine and sugar until light and fluffy.
 Add salt, baking powder, spices, and vanilla, then beat in the eggs one at a time.